nishittated/Sec-Tools/README.md

 Download from here: https://github.com/nishittated/Sec-Tools

-# Developed By: Nishit Tated
+# Developed By: Nishit Tated, Varun Thukral, Farhan Hussain, Karan Solanki, Samya Shah, Durva Purani, Shrushti Patel

 # Find this project useful? ❤️
 * Support it by clicking the ⭐️ button on the upper right of this page. ✌️